Benefits Of Savasana Yoga And How To Do It

 Benefits Of Savasana Yoga

 In general, yoga is a real treat for your body.
 Everything from your memory to balance will improve.
 A regular practice will also release tension in your muscles.
-But when it comes to Savasana, the benefits are even more specific.
-Doing three months of the Corpse Pose can relieve headaches, insomnia, and anxiety.1
+But when it comes to savasana, the benefits are even more specific.
+Doing three months of corpse pose can relieve headaches, insomnia, and anxiety.1

-According to a journal on International Journal of Exclusive Management Research, the following are the benefits of Savasana:3
+According to an article in the International Journal of Exclusive Management Research, savasana has the following benefits:3

 - It is beneficial for people suffering with neurasthenia – a general worn out feeling, nervousness, diabetes, asthma, and indigestion, constipation, lumbago, coupled with deeper and sounder sleep.

 - Savasana gives a deep, meditative state of rest which helps in the repair of cells and tissues and is a great reliever of stress.

 The meditative nature of savasana is the primary benefit.
 Since it’s done at the end of a session, it helps the mind embrace everything you just did.
 It also soothes the nervous system and lets you reflect on your practice.
 Your muscles fall into a state of rest, so it’s a lovely way to cool down after stretching it out.